koji-project/koji/docs/source/kojid_conf.rst

    failed_buildroot_lifetime=14400
       Failed tasks leave buildroot content on disk for debugging purposes.
       They are removed after 4 hours by default.
+This value is specified in seconds.

    literal_task_arches=''
       Space-separated list of globs (``fnmatch``) for architectures which